Kong/docs.konghq.com/app/0.14.x/getting-started/quickstart.md

 </div>

 In this section, you'll learn how to manage your Kong instance.
-First we'll have you start Kong giving in order to give you access to the RESTful Admin interface, through which you manage your Services, Routes, Consumers, and more.
+First we'll have you start Kong in order to give you access to the RESTful Admin interface, through which you manage your Services, Routes, Consumers, and more.
 Data sent through the Admin API is stored in Kong's [datastore][datastore-section] (Kong supports PostgreSQL and Cassandra).